-But I have to look after mess you create, – a frustrated tester
+But I have to look after the mess you created, – a frustrated tester

 A long silence.

-Most of the time, being in testing industry, we have felt mixed emotions – at a time it seems really easy and at a time it feels really difficult.
+Most of the time, being in the testing industry, we have experienced mixed emotions – at times it seems really easy and at times it feels really difficult.

-Let’s explore together that world of tough today.
-And how can we make it easier for us.
+Let’s explore together that world of toughness today.
+And how can we make it easier for us?

 But the truth is – we are helping in making the product qualitative and no one can deny it.

-#2.
-Bugs are being seen as fault rather than a help:
+#2) Bugs are being seen as a fault rather than a help:

-The traditional thinking has been continued with new generation of developers.
-Most of the time (there are rare exceptions too), testers are being seen as problem maker.
-Bugs reported by tester are being seen as fault.
-Developers do not like (again there are exceptions) if a bug is found in their code.
-First, they try to argue that it’s not a bug, then they will try to convince that it’s an expected behavior and finally if they have to accept and work on it, they are prone to defer/reject another two bugs by the tester.
-See here why your bugs may get rejected.
+Developers don't like (again there are exceptions) if a bug is found in their code.
+First, they try to argue that it’s not a bug, then they will try to convince that it’s expected behavior and finally if they have to accept and work on it, they are prone to defer/reject another two bugs by the tester.
+See here about why your bugs may get rejected.

 A common scenario for every software project.
-No one wants to include testers in finalizing requirements, no one is interested how tester thinks about product, and how the testing team struggles to reach the timeline.
+No one wants to include testers in finalizing requirements, no one is interested in how the tester thinks about the product, and how the testing team struggles to reach the timeline.

-With this, expectations from testing team is always high – they should prepare all the documents (even though the time for testing itself is very less), they should cover all the scenarios (as a tester you are unforgivable if you missed any test scenario), they should complete testing on time (as test execution is just like executing script), they should report bugs in best manner, they should generate test reports (analysis and reporting really needs time) and finally they should work as gate keeper (so that their neck can be caught if customer found any issue).
+With this, expectations from the testing team is always high – they should prepare all the documents (even though the time for testing itself is very less), they should cover all the scenarios (as a tester you are unforgivable if you missed any test scenario), they should complete testing on time (as test execution is just like executing script), they should report bugs in the best manner possible, they should generate test reports (analysis and reporting really needs time) and finally, they should work as gatekeeper (so that their neck can be caught if customer found any issue).

-Please note that by describing above points, I did not mean to offend developers or anyone else from different departments who help in producing software.
+Please note that by describing the above points, I did not mean to offend developers or anyone else from different departments in developing the product.

 By saying that, I would like to throw some light on how we, as a tester, can be better and can make our job easier:

-What would be your response if the product manager says that ‘Forgot password’ link was not present on login page because customer did not specify about it?
+What would be your response if the product manager says that the ‘Forgot password’ link was not present on the login page because a customer did not specify about it?

-If you are going to believe them, sorry dear friend, you are way away from being a good tester.
+If you are going to believe them, sorry dear friend, you are way behind from being a good tester.
 A good tester does not test better, he argues better too.

-When you think something is really illogical, wrongly implemented, misunderstood or not taken care of, please argue and debate till last level of management.
-You should not be afraid or convincible all time.
+When you think something is really illogical, wrongly implemented, misunderstood or not taken care of, please argue and debate till the last level of management.
+You should not be afraid or nodding the head simply at all times.

-Remember, the one who cannot contend for genuine bug, cannot do testing at all.
+Remember, the one who cannot contend for a genuine bug, cannot do testing at all.

-As usual, I always emphasize on making mind working.
+As usual, I always emphasize on making the mind work.

-- If you are traveling in a bus, think about how you can test the bus.
+- If you are traveling by bus, think about how you can test the bus.